atlassian/jira-performance-tests/README.md

 JPT focuses on _user experience_, allowing you to test both front-end and back-end performance simultaneously.
 Rather than using simple HTTP traffic, JPT uses browsers to test end-to-end interactions.

-Atlassian maintains and uses JPT to benchmark Jira’s performance each release (see [Scaling Jira](https://confluence.atlassian.com/enterprise/scaling-jira-867028644.html) for details).
+Atlassian maintains and uses JPT to benchmark Jira's performance each release (see [Scaling Jira](https://confluence.atlassian.com/enterprise/scaling-jira-867028644.html) for details).
 If you're an Atlassian developer, you can access their [internal JPT tests](https://stash.atlassian.com/projects/JIRASERVER/repos/jira-performance-tests/browse/README.md) using your employee credentials.